grahamstark/ScottishTaxBenefitModel.jl/docs/master-doc-adding-data-and-uprating.md

 This is *convoluted*.
 I don't remember Taxben being this hard.
 Ideally I'd automate much of this - I had a brief go using some of the APIs for grabbing ONS data, but didn't get far.

-Also, paths are often hard-wired in: add a paths config file.
+Also, paths and filenames are often hard-wired in: add a paths config file.

 Always keep running the test suite while you're doing any of this.